Biocomputing-Teaching/Introduction-to-Bioinformatics/practical/P06/Structural Bioinformatics.md

 Nowe we will move to analayse the protein domains of a protein.
 This is related mainly with evolution and with function, but of course there are specific folds associated with each domain and function.

-Retrieve the sequence of Bacillus subtilis (O32142).
+*Exercise 3.* Retrieve the sequence of Bacillus subtilis (O32142).
 Search for domains/motifs using InterProScan.
-1. How many domains/motifs does the sequence contain ?
+1. How many domains/motifs does the sequence contain˚ ?
 2. What is the relation between the two families that are returned by InterPro ?
 3. Which species contain the most members of the child family ?

-*Exercise 3.* Explore tyrosine kinase (Q06418|TYRO3_HUMAN).
+*Exercise 4.* Explore tyrosine kinase (Q06418|TYRO3_HUMAN).
 Look for the ATP binding domain using InterPro.
-Try to visualize it in a structure in Chimera (hint: you can use PDB: 1IRK)
+Try to visualize it in a structure in Chimera (hint: you can use PDB: 1IRK).
+What type of folds the protein has? and the domains?